 Comments on the Consent Decrees should be addressed to the Assistant Attorney General, Environment and Natural Resources Division, and should Start Printed Page 60218refer to United States and Wisconsin v.
 Tecumseh Products Co.; Thomas Industries, Inc.; and Wisconsin Public Service Corp., D.J.
 Ref.
 No. 90-11-2-06440/1.
 All comments on the Consent Decrees must be submitted no later than thirty (30) days after the publication date of this notice.
 Comments may be submitted either by email or by mail:

 |By mail||Assistant Attorney General, U.S. DOJ—ENRD, P.O.
 Box 7611, Washington, DC 20044-7611.|

-During the public comment period, the consent decrees may be examined and downloaded at this Justice Department Web site: http://www.usdoj.gov/enrd/Consent_Decrees.html.
-We will provide a paper copy of the consent decrees upon written request and payment of reproduction costs.
+During the public comment period, the Consent Decrees may be examined and downloaded at this Justice Department website: https://www.justice.gov/enrd/consent-decrees.
+We will provide paper copies of the Consent Decrees and/or the RP/EA upon written request and payment of reproduction costs.
 Please mail your request and payment to: Consent Decree Library, U.S. DOJ—ENRD, P.O.
 Box 7611, Washington, DC 20044-7611.